 The traditional answer is to run a keyword based search in a free site such as Google patent or Espacenet, or a paid subscription site.
 And this is certainly a good first step - but:

 - How do you know you have run the best query?

 - How many irrelevant patents will you find?

 In contrast, if you enter a few good patents into Cluster Searching you will quickly find many more similar patents, regardless of any keyword assumptions.

-Check out the video below to show how the magic of Cluster Searching can quickly grow your patentability search:
+Check out the video below, with reference to a new concept for a flying car, to show how the magic of Cluster Searching can quickly grow your patentability search:

 With 457 assertions, 104 known citations and 60 family members, you would have thought that this patent would have searched to death?
 But lets see what Ambercite Cluster Searching can do, using the power of its ability to find 'Unknown citations':

-This EP patent has just been granted, and the EP search reports shows five prior art patents.
+This EP patent has just been granted for a motorised head for a vacuum cleaner, and the EP search reports shows five prior art patents.
 The Google search shows no prior art patents.